munblockchain/mun/readme.md

-# How to join Munchain network
+# How to join MUN Blockchain

 ## Infrastructure
 ```
 **Recommended configuration:**